XiaoouPan/FarmTest/README.md

 ## Main updates

-Motivated by the recent work of [Wang et al., 2018](https://www.math.ucsd.edu/~wez243/Tuning_Free.pdf) and [Ke et al., 2019](https://arxiv.org/abs/1811.01520), estimation of mean and covariance in FarmTest can be completed via a tuning-free principle, so that computationally expensive cross-validation can be avoided without lossing estimation accuracy.
+FarmTest introduces a robustification parameter *&tau;* while estimating mean and covariance of data sample.
+In the previous version, the value of *&tau;* is determined by cross-validation.
+Recently, motivated by the work of [Wang et al., 2018](https://www.math.ucsd.edu/~wez243/Tuning_Free.pdf) and [Ke et al., 2019](https://arxiv.org/abs/1811.01520), estimation of mean and covariance can be completed via a tuning-free principle, so that cross-validation, which used to be computationally expensive, can be avoided without lossing estimation accuracy.

 ## Installation